bguelk/JGR_2023_MaudRise/Maud_parameters/README.md

 # Maud configurations

 Maud12 and Maud36 are regional NEMO configurations, developed with NEMO 4.0 (Revision 15648).
-Maud12 and Maud36 are set up in the region of Maud Rise in the Weddell Sea, with the domain covering 5.08°W to 19.42°E and 70.53°S to 61.53°S with a horizontal resolution of 1/12° adn 1/36° respectively.
-The vertical grid is using 50 vertical levels.
-The bathymetry is derived from GEBCO.
-The inital state for Temperature, Salinity and Sea Ice is extracted from GLORYS12.
-The lateral boundaries are forced by GLORYS12.
-As surface forcing JRA55-do version 1.5 is used.
-The configurations simulate the period  1.1.2007 to 31.12.2017.
+Maud12 and Maud36 are set up in the region of Maud Rise in the Wed dell Sea, with the domain covering 5°W to 19.5°E and 70.5°S to 61.5°S.

+- Horizontal resolution: 1/12° (Maud12) and 1/36° (Maud36)
+- vertical levels: 50
+- bathymetry: GEBCO
+- Inital state of temperature, salinity and sea ice: GLORYS12
+- lateral forcing: GLORYS12
+- surface forcing: JRA55-do version 1.5
+- simulation period: 1.1.2007 - 31.12.2017